MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench8.png)

-10. They open a notepad window and paste the string into a new file, and update it to match the osticket database, MySQL instance, and credentials settings.
+10. They open a Notepad window and paste the string into a new file, and update it to match the osticket database, MySQL instance, and credentials settings.

      ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench9.png)